Forget Denim and Trousers—Skirts Are the Moment, and Here Are Fall's 7 Biggest Styles

 (Image credit: Launchmetrics Spotlight/Valentino; Launchmetrics Spotlight/Emilia Wickstead; Launchmetrics Spotlight/Tory Burch)

-Leather dressing just feels right for the fall, and this season it's not coming in the form of the buttery leather of seasons past but of glossy patent finishes that give the skirts an utterly chic feel.
-I plan on pairing one with staples like a thin turtleneck and knee boots to really let them shine.
-Though, designers like Tory Burch insisted on a two-piece look for maximum impact.
+Leather dressing just feels right for the fall, and this season, it's not coming in the form of the buttery leather of seasons past, but of glossy patent finishes that give the skirts an utterly chic feel.
+I plan on pairing one with staples like a thin turtleneck and knee-high boots to really let them shine.
+However, designers like Tory Burch insisted on a two-piece look for maximum impact.

 models walk the fall/winter 2024 runway in the season's top skirt trends